 (For additional information on the role of the SSAC, please visit

 This committee consists of up to nine members appointed by the Minister.
 Members serve for a period of two or three years and are eligible for re-appointment.
 The Chairperson is elected by the appointed members.

 The members of the Committee are experts across several taxonomic groups, specific ecosystems and/or geographic regions.
 Candidates should indicate in the Additional Information portion of the online application, which area of expertise they are interested in representing.

-Those who make up the SSAC should collectively possess the following core competencies:
+Those who make up the SSAC should collectively possess the following core competencies.
+Examples may include: